jzw2/rust-capr/docs/main.typ

   caption: [German Words]
 ) <silentkgerman>

 It can be theorized that German and English were once the same language.
-However, through the many years of being apart, various changes in pronunciation, grammar and meaning have effected both languages, making them non mutually intelligable.
+However, through the many years of being apart, various changes in pronunciation, grammar, and meaning have effected both languages, making them non mutually intelligible.
 One of these changes that happened relatively recently was the change shown in @silentk, of deleting \<k\> when before \<n\>, which happened in English, but did not happen in German.

 == Neogrammarian Hypothesis

-As a child learning how to read English, seeing the spelling of the the words listed in @silentk for a general rule: \<kn\> gets pronounced as \<n\>.
-This generalization parallels the developement of the development of English, so what initially seems to be a pronunciation rule may be more accurately described as a _sound change rule_ or a _sound law_, a term used by the Neogrammarians.
+As a child learning how to read English, seeing the spelling of the words listed in @silentk for a general rule: \<kn\> gets pronounced as \<n\>.
+This generalization parallels the development of the development of English, so what initially seems to be a pronunciation rule may be more accurately described as a _sound change rule_ or a _sound law_, a term used by the Neogrammarians.

 Additionally, this particular sound law is observable because of the conservative orthography of English.
 But English has only (relativly speaking) recently been written down.
 If, for instance, English and German had written down their language back when they were one language, would it be possible for a learner of the language to similarly form a large list of rules to derive the English pronunciation, and a different set of rules to derive the German pronunciation?

-The Neogrammarians had a similar thought, and believed

-Latin, Greek, and Sanskrit, but more importantly they found cognacy between sound laws.
-This is the most important part, in which they have a system that consistently maps between.
-That is, the sound is regualr.  @hock2021principles
+The Neogrammarians had a similar thought, and believed not only that English and German could be derived from a common ancestor like this, but that they could project even further back, relating most language of Europe along with many languages of India.
+These languages included English, German, French, Spanish, Greek, Russian, Hindi, and more.

+The oldest literarly languages known to Neogrammarians: Latin, Greek, and Sanskrit, not only had correspondences in vocabulary, but also similarities in Grammar.
+This led them to postulate the existance of the Proto-Indo-European (PIE) language, which then diversified and split into various daughter languages.
+Similar to the example of English and German, often one language might have had a sound law apply, but another language might have preserved a more archaic form.   @hock2021principles

+The Neogrammarians craeted these sound laws under the Neogrammarian assumption: Sound Laws are completely regular.
+In this, they tried to bring linguistics in line with the the laws of the natural world.
+This may be roughly equivalent to saying that all languages consist of a mathematical function taking a protoword and outputs a modern reflex.
+This function would then be composed of smaller functions, the sound laws, that could then be combined under function composition.

-The Neogrammarians believed that sound change was absolutely regular. @hock2021principles They believed what exception that they encountered were merely sound laws that had been not sufficiently generalized, or had been regularized by analogy.
+Like any science, the actual data will not 100%.
+They believed what exception that they encountered were merely sound laws that had been not sufficiently generalized.

-However this is probably not a very realisitic model of language.
+However this is probably not a very realistic model of language.
 Unlike the physical world, which has laws written in the language of mathematics that will predict exactly what will happen, languages are full of arbitrariness.

 There are examples of changes that are _sporadic_ and effect only one word.
 Or maybe non determinsitcs behavior, where a single word splits.